OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 Our Privacy Policy is designed to inform you about the information we collect, how we use it, and your options regarding certain uses of this information.
 This policy also describes privacy rights you have under certain federal laws.

 This policy applies to Verizon website visitors, app users, applicants and customers in the United States.
-The policy applies across the Verizon family of companies and the products and services we provide, except it does not apply to our Oath or MapQuest affiliates or in other specific circumstances which we describe below.
-The Verizon family of companies includes the companies and joint ventures controlled by Verizon, including the Verizon telephone companies, Verizon Enterprise Solutions, Verizon Wireless, Verizon Online, Verizon Connect and Oath.
-Verizon’s Oath affiliate, formed by the combination of Yahoo and AOL, has a separate privacy policy.
-In addition, some Verizon services and apps such as go90, hum, Message+ and AppFlash have additional privacy practices that are presented separately.
+The policy applies across the Verizon family of companies and the products and services we provide, except it does not apply to our Oath,  MapQuest or Visible affiliates (which have separate privacy policies) or in other specific circumstances we describe below.
+The Verizon family of companies includes the companies and joint ventures controlled by Verizon, including the Verizon telephone companies, Verizon Enterprise Solutions, Verizon Wireless, Verizon Online, Verizon Connect, MapQuest, Visible and Oath.
+Some Verizon services and apps such as go90, hum, Message+ and AppFlash have additional privacy practices that are presented separately.
 If there is a conflict between this privacy policy and the service-specific policies, the service-specific policy governs when you are using that service.

-A separate policy governs the collection of personal data by the Verizon family of companies outside the United States.
+A separate policy governs the collection of personal data by the Verizon family of companies (excluding Oath, MapQuest and Visible) outside the United States.
 Also, contracts between Verizon and its business customers (both U.S. and international) may contain additional privacy-related terms and conditions that are presented in other ways.

 **See recent changes to the privacy policy** Information we collect and how it is used

+Information we collect and how it is used

 We collect information when you communicate with us and when you use our products, services and sites.
 This includes information you provide such as name and contact information, images, voice recordings or voiceprints, other biometric identifiers, the reason for contacting us, driver’s license number, Social Security Number and payment information.
-Service and device usage information we collect includes call records, websites visited, wireless location, application and feature usage, network and device data including battery life and apps on your device, product and device-specific information and identifiers, router connections, service options you choose, mobile and device numbers, video streaming and video packages and usage, movie rental and purchase data, TV and other video viewership, and other similar information.
+Service and device information we collect includes call records, websites visited, wireless location, application and feature usage, network and device data including battery life and apps on your device, product and device-specific information and identifiers, router connections, service options you choose, mobile and device numbers, video streaming and video packages and usage, movie rental and purchase data, TV and other video viewership, and other similar information.

+We collect wireless location information (including cell tower, Wi-Fi and Global Positioning Satellite (GPS) data) in different ways, for example, when your device connects to our network and through system and mobile applications on your device.
+You have choices about certain collection and uses of this information.

-We use this information to establish, monitor and maintain your account and billing records. measure credit and payment risk. provide account-related services. deliver and maintain your products and services. help you with service-related issues or questions. manage and protect our networks, services and users from fraudulent, abusive, or unlawful uses. help us improve our services and research and develop new products and services. authenticate you. determine your eligibility for new products and services and contact you with marketing offers.
+We use the information we collect to deliver and maintain products and services. establish, monitor and maintain your account and billing records. measure credit and payment risk. provide account-related services. help you with service-related issues or questions. manage and protect our networks, services, and users from fraudulent, abusive, or unlawful uses. help us improve and personalize our services, and research and develop new products and services. authenticate you. determine your eligibility for new products and services, and deliver marketing offers to you.

+We may automatically measure and monitor network performance and the performance of your connections to secure and improve your, or our, services and products.
+For example, Verizon wireless devices may include system software that gathers information about network and device conditions, including the location of network handoffs that we use for these purposes.
+If you contact us for service support, we may access information about your device or its settings to customize our technical support.

+Information we collect may be aggregated or otherwise de-identified for business and marketing uses by us or by third parties.
+For example, aggregate or de-identified data may be used to improve our services, measure and analyze the use of services and to help make services and advertising more relevant to you.
+You can opt out of certain of these uses, for example our Relevant Mobile Advertising, Relevant Online Advertising and Business and Marketing Insights programs discussed below.

-When you contact us or we contact you, we may monitor or record that communication or keep a record of the transaction to help us train employees and better serve you.
+When you contact us or we contact you, we may monitor or record that communication or keep a record of the transaction to help us train employees or other support resources or systems and to better serve you.
 When you communicate with us, we may use artificial intelligence guided by humans, such as chat bots, to respond to your inquiry.
 If you communicate with us through third-party services like Facebook Messenger or Twitter Direct Message, your communications are also governed by these companies’ privacy policies.

-We may automatically measure and monitor network performance and the performance of your connections to improve your, or our, service levels and products.
-If you contact us for service support, we also may access information about your computer, wireless device or other device settings to provide customized technical support or to install specific applications or services that you use or that are necessary to the applications or services you use.

-Information about your use of Verizon products and services may be aggregated or otherwise de-identified for business and marketing uses by us or by third parties.
-For example, aggregate or de-identified data may be used to improve our services, measure and analyze the use of services and to help make services and advertising more relevant to you.
-You can opt out of certain of these uses, for example the Verizon Relevant Mobile Advertising and Business and Marketing Insights programs discussed below.

 When you establish an online account or register on our sites or apps, we may collect information about your user identification, password and secret questions and answers.
 We use this information to authenticate you when you sign in.

 We may also receive information from Oath and will honor the choices Oath users have made about the uses of this information when we receive and use this data.

 Verizon will obtain your affirmative consent before we use information we gathered in the course of providing broadband Internet access services about your visits over time to different non-Verizon websites to customize ads specifically to you.
 One such program is Verizon Selects.

 Information provided to us by third parties